Directors of CNELM & Senior Management

 Principal and Director of Research

 James completed a first degree in Computer Science and Artificial Intelligence in 1998.
 James then completed a PhD in computer science.
-He is responsible for driving the Centre’s research objectives and is module leader for research modules on undergraduate courses.
+He is responsible for driving the Centre’s research objectives, and is module leader for research modules on undergraduate courses.
 He was an independent research consultant and worked in industry as a senior research scientist.
-He has attracted private funding for the Centre to initiate research into complex biological systems as applied to nutritional therapy.
-James also teaches the taught chemistry modules and oversees the scientific integrity of The Nutrition Practitioner journal.
+He has attracted private funding for the Centre to initiate research into complex biological systems, as applied to nutritional therapy.
+James is lecturer for foundation Chemistry.

 Chris Neil BSc (Hons) DipHE